D4C-lolu/mailchecker/README.md

-# mailchecker
+#Mailchecker
-A simple tool written in Go to verify email addresses
+A simple tool written in Go to verify email domains